 Average Retirement Income

-While discussing the average retirement income with your financial advisor may be a good place to start before you reach retirement, there are other factors to consider that may change your perspective on whether the average income for retirees is enough for you long-term.
+While discussing the average retirement income with your financial adviser may be a good place to start before you reach retirement, there are other factors to consider that may change your perspective on whether the average income for retirees is enough for you long-term.

 A Useful Benchmark or Irrelevant?

 You may have vastly different needs and goals when you retire than the average retiree.
-Even if your circumstances are similar to the average retiree, individual differences may mean you need to take a different planning approach.
+Even if your circumstances are similar to those of the average retiree, individual differences may mean you need to take a different planning approach.

 See Our Investment Guides